mudnug/note-reader/README.md

 ## How to install the plugin

 1. **Community Plugins Store (not yet available)**: Open Obsidian, go to Settings → Community plugins → Browse, and search for "Note Reader".
-Click Install and then Enable.
+Select Install and then Enable.
 2. **Manual Installation**: Download the plugin files (`main.js`, `manifest.json`, `styles.css`) from the plugin's GitHub repository.
 Create a new folder in your Obsidian vault's plugins directory (e.g., `.obsidian/plugins/note-reader`), place the files there, and enable the plugin in Settings → Community plugins.

 ## Using Note Reader: Read note command